mastodon/mastodon-ios/Documentation/Setup.md

 - Swift 5.7+
 - iOS 18.0+

 Install the latest version of Xcode from the App Store or Apple Developer Download website.
 Also, we assert you have the [Homebrew](https://brew.sh) package manager.

-This guide may not suit your machine and actually setup procedure may change in the future.
+This guide may not suit your machine and actual setup procedure may change in the future.
 Please file an issue or open a Pull Request if there are any problems.

 ### Swiftgen and Sourcery